Dark skies and chest pain as California fires spew smoke 100 miles

 The poor air is just one strain on the region’s already stretched health care system.

-The Kaiser Permanente medical center that serves Sonoma County has been closed since Monday along with its pharmacy, and throughout the Northern San Francisco Bay Area, doctors who have lost their own homes to fires are still caring for patients in evacuation centers.
+The Kaiser Permanente medical centre that serves Sonoma County has been closed since Monday along with its pharmacy, and throughout the Northern San Francisco Bay Area, doctors who have lost their own homes to fires are still caring for patients in evacuation centres.

 The Kaiser Permanente organization, a national non-profit medical provider, said Friday it was increasing its supplies of respiratory medications in Northern California and reaching out to families with young children and others at risk for breathing ailments.